 Hilton was once considered a top deep threat in the NFL, but that production has tailed off in the years since Andrew Luck‘s retirement.
 With Jacoby Brissett and Philip Rivers running the offense, Hilton brought in only 190 yards from vertical targets over the past two seasons, which is less than half of his 397 yards in 2018 that ranked seventh in the NFL.

-Sure, Hilton has lost a step and may not possess the 4.34 speed he once boasted.
+Sure, Hilton has lost a step and may not possess the 4.34-second speed he once boasted.
 However, it’s also worth considering that injury, quarterback play and usage got in the way in 2019, in addition to the offense being a bit limited with Rivers' declining arm in 2020.
-Hilton still posted a top-15 receiving grade on targets at the intermediate level in 2020, so it wouldn’t be crazy to say he can add value as a vertical threat if paired with the right quarterback.
+Hilton still posted a top-15 receiving grade on targets at the intermediate level last season, so it wouldn’t be crazy to say he can add value as a vertical threat if paired with the right quarterback.

 There is a world in which New York retains both Leonard Williams and Tomlinson, but that’d be an extremely difficult scenario for the cap-strung Giants to pull off.
 Jacksonville will be in the market to bolster its below-average interior defensive line, and the franchise has the money to make a push for one of the best on the open market.
 After Williams, that player is Tomlinson.

 Up until this past season, Tomlinson was the same player as Williams — a great run defender and a subpar pass rusher.
 This year, Tomlinson was solid in both facets, as he notched a 70.0-plus grade in each area.
 Only 11 other interior defensive linemen accomplished that in 2020.
 And at nose tackle, in particular, Tomlinson was one of the most productive pass-rushers in the league, putting together the second-best such grade at the alignment.

 30. T DARYL WILLIAMS